Area Lab Services Manager

 Qualifications

-Education/Training: High School Diploma required.
-Associate's degree in a clinical or scientific related discipline preferred.
+Bachelors degree in a clinical or scientific related discipline desired, Bachelors degree in nursing preferred.

 Physical Requirements: Large percent of time performing computer based work is required.
 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Requires full range of body motion including handling and lifting patients, manual and finger dexterity, and eye-hand coordination.
 Requires standing and walking for extensive periods of time.
 Occasionally lifts and carries items weighing up to 40 lbs.
 Requires corrected vision and hearing to normal range.
+(This description is general in nature and is not intended to be an exhaustive list of all responsibilities.
+Other duties may be assigned as needed to meet company goals.)

 All qualified candidates are required to pass a background check and non-federal drug test (which excludes marijuana) post offer of employment and prior to hire.